Skip to content

 FEATURE-ZABBIX

 Zabbix is an efficient monitoring tool for servers, apps, and network devices that is free and open source.
 It collects system metrics using agents.
 It also monitors typical services like SMTP and HTTP, and it enables host monitoring using SNMP, TCP, and ICMP checks.
 Zabbix aims to monitor thousands of servers, virtual machines, and network devices in real-time.
-It stores data in a MySQL/MariaDB database and allows encrypted communication between the server and linked clients.
-This guide will walk you through the process of installing the Zabbix monitoring tool on a Linux system, Ubuntu 20.04 or higher.
+You can access other useful and similar Linux and windows guides from this link: How to Install MongoDB on a Linux System and How to Set Up Flutter with Android Studio on Linux and how to Set Up Flutter with Android Studio on Linux.

 Other guides can be referenced here: Create multiple users and set passwords for each in Ubuntu Linux, how to add WhatsApp UWP on Windows 11, how to install and configure Elasticsearch on Linux, and how to Install Apache HTTP Server on Ubuntu 20.04 LTS.
 Lastly, here is a guide on how to monitor services using Zabbix.